ido37100-sketch/Poker/README.md

 ## 📞 Support

-For questions or support, please contact the developer.
+For questions or support, please contact the developer: Ido Abekasis +972549250768.

 ---